Danny Rose (footballer, born 1988)

-A former captain of Manchester United Reserves, Rose joined Oxford United in 2007 following a four-month loan spell.
+As a player he was a midfielder and is a former captain of Manchester United Reserves, Rose joined Oxford United in 2007 following a four-month loan spell.
 He switched to Newport County the following year, and helped Newport to the Conference South title in 2009–10.
 He was sold to Fleetwood Town in January 2012, and was part of the side that won the Conference Premier title in 2011–12, before returning to Oxford in June 2013.
 After a short spell with Northampton Town in 2016, he spent three seasons at Portsmouth and one with Swindon Town before signing for Grimsby Town in 2020.
 He spent time on loan at Darlington in 2021–22 before joining on a permanent contract.
+He retired following a brief spell at Cleethorpes Town at beginning of the 2023–24 season.
 He captained the England C team in 2012.

 Club career

 Manchester United

 Rose began his career with Premier League giants Manchester United, spending five years at Old Trafford.
 Though he captained the Reserve side, he never played a senior game for the Red Devils.

 He was loaned out to Oxford United in January 2007, and remained at the Kassam Stadium until the end of the 2006–07 season.